stefanzweifel/changelog-updater-action/README.md

 A GitHub Action to automatically update a ["Keep a Changelog"](https://keepachangelog.com/) CHANGELOG with the latest release notes.

-The Action:
+The Action …

-- Automatically updates the `Unreleased`-heading to point to the compare view between the latest version and `HEAD`.
+- automatically updates the `Unreleased`-heading to point to the compare view between the latest version and `HEAD`.
-- Adds a new second level heading for the new release.
+- adds a new second level heading for the new release.
-- Paste your release notes in the appropriate place in the `CHANGELOG.md`.
+- pastes your release notes in the appropriate place in `CHANGELOG.md`.

 Don't want to use GitHub Actions?
 Checkout the [changelog-updater CLI](https://github.com/stefanzweifel/php-changelog-updater) that powers this Action.